ev34j/ev34j-mindstorm-firebase/README.md

 ## System setup

-The setup is the same as described in the
+The setup is the same as the
 [Ev34J Mindstorm Tutorial](https://github.com/ev34j/ev34j-mindstorm-tutorial#system-setup).

 ## Running the app

-Run the robot with:
+Run the robot app with:

 ```bash
 $ # Build the uber-jars